THE NEED FOR MORE FOSTER HOMES IS GREATER THAN EVER. OUR OFFICE IS OPEN.

-One of the most common misunderstandings surrounding Wisconsin foster care is the difference between county foster agencies and private foster care agencies.
-The Wisconsin division of social services heads up the entire foster care system, overseeing county and private foster care agencies.
+Want to become a foster parent in Wisconsin?
+Great news for you: You can choose between your county foster agency or a private agency.
+There are significant differences worth exploring before you choose one over the other.
 Each agency follows requirements established by state and federal laws.
-While private agencies may have slightly different levels of requirements to be a foster parent, all agencies operate in a similar manner, while having some flexibility applying policies and requirements.
-Let's explore the differences.
+While private agencies may have slightly different levels of requirements to become a foster parent, all agencies operate in a similar manner, while having some flexibility applying policies and procedures.
+The differences are mainly in the services provided to both foster parents and children.

-CCR is a private child placement agency.
+CCR is a private foster agency in Dane County, Wisconsin.
 We license foster parents and work with Wisconsin county foster agencies to place kids in loving homes where healing can begin.
-When a county is unable to locate an appropriate home for a child or provide specialized treatment care for a child, a private foster agency is contacted and a referral is made.
-The referring county reimburses a private foster care agency for the care of a child.
-The cost is dependent on the needs of the child and rates are determined by the state of Wisconsin.
+When a county is unable to locate an appropriate county home for a child or sibling group, a private foster agency is contacted and a referral is made.
+The referring county, in turn, reimburses the private agency for the care of a child.
+The cost is dependent on the needs of the child and all rates are determined by the state of Wisconsin.

-When a child is removed from their home, will be moving from one foster home to another, is in need of higher-level foster care, or a home is required to keep siblings together, it is the responsibility of the county to locate an appropriate foster home.
+When a child is removed from their home, will be moving from one foster home to another, is in need of additional services, or a home is required to keep siblings together, it is the responsibility of the county to locate an appropriate foster home.
 Avoiding group homes and residential treatment centers is a common goal between counties and privates.
 Most kids will make better progress if they remain in a private home with a stable family structure.
-Community Care Resources is a private agency specializing in treatment level foster care.
+Community Care Resources is a private agency specializing in treatment level foster care and the placement of sibling groups.

 Each child referred to CCR is assessed to determine the amount of care required to meet their individual needs.
 Treatment level foster care at CCR means kids are level 2, 3 or 4.
 Basically, the higher the number, the higher the needs of the child.
 An individualized treatment plan is designed to address trauma and the effects of prolonged abuse and neglect.
 Foster parents and caseworkers work together to meet the goals of a child's plan.
-In addition, our sister company Community Care Programs has numerous therapy programs to address childhood trauma and mental illness.
+All CCR foster parents new to fostering begin their journey licensed at a level 2.

-20% of the 7,000+ children in Wisconsin foster care are in treatment level care.
+20% of the 7,400+ children in Wisconsin foster care are in treatment level care.
 A good question might be: How many children in basic, county foster care would be better served in a treatment level foster home?
 The answer might surprise all of us.
-Unfortunately, we can only speculate but a safe assumption might be to estimate that an additional 20% would benefit from treatment care.
-A foster home with a parent available at all times, access to therapeutic services, weekly interaction and support from a clinical case manager is needed to address trauma.
+Unfortunately, we can only speculate.
+What we do know is that children placed with a private, treatment agency like CCR are going to get services and 24/7 support to help aid in the healing of trauma.

 CCR foster parents are trained in trauma-informed care prior to getting a foster license and attend regular pieces of training to continue their education in caring for kids with significant trauma.
 When children are placed with a family, parents rely on the tools they learned in the initial training and feedback tells us that our trainers to a thorough job with the trauma content.
 30 hours of classroom training are taught by our experienced staff.
 Training hours are just a part of the process to become a foster parent.